 What is serotonin syndrome?

-Some antidepressants increase the amount of serotonin (a brain chemical called a neurotransmitter).
-Combining these antidepressants with other medicines or illegal drugs that also increase serotonin can cause a serious reaction called serotonin syndrome or serotonin toxicity.
+Some medicines increase the amount of serotonin (a brain chemical called a neurotransmitter).
+Combining these medicines with other medicines or illegal drugs that also increase serotonin can cause a serious reaction called serotonin syndrome or serotonin toxicity.
 Avoid combinations of the medicines listed in the table below.

 Symptoms of serotonin toxicity include:

 Severe cases of serotonin syndrome may be fatal.
 Get medical care urgently if you think you are having this reaction.

 Do not take any of the medicines below together unless you are under careful medical supervision.

 |Category of medicine

 ||All antidepressants, except reboxetine and agomelatine

 ||Dextromethorphan (in many cough and cold medicines, e.g. Benadryl, Dimetapp)

 ||Sumatriptan (e.g. Imigran, Sumagran, Sumatab, Suvalan)